-I remember an attorney warning me that, “changes in compensation are the most dangerous to your organization.”
+I remember an attorney warning me that “changes in compensation are the most dangerous to your organization.”
 He was right.
 In the early days, I made several changes to compensation–I think five in all.
 I was experimenting–learning how to balance competing interests and still succeed financially.
-We eventually got a formula that worked and we have stayed with those parameters for the last 25 years.
+We eventually got a formula that worked and has stayed with those parameters for the last 25 years.
 But it was painful for those who went through the many compensation changes.
 I’m sure it led to some departures.

-Furthermore compensation changes perceived in the owner’s or organization’s favor, will need special care.
+Furthermore, compensation changes perceived in the owner’s or organization’s favor will need special care.
 Someone will always see a new plan as unfair.
 Yet when a change is seen as necessary for the viability of the organization, it is usually embraced by most.
 Ultimately it comes down to the ability of the employee to trust that the decision-makers are fair in how they balance competing interests.
 Most employees will get there.
 Some cannot.